KTK27YT/WagonBank/README.md

 Where has the <b>fun</b> in banking <i>gone</i>?
 I have missed themed banks and I have decided to create one.
 </p>
 <p align="center">
-WagonBank is a Jojo themed bank that allows you to create an account, deposit money, withdraw money, create a credit card, transact with the card, check your balance.
+WagonBank is a Jojo-themed bank that allows you to create an account, deposit money, withdraw money, create a credit card, transact with the card, check your balance.
 </p>

 <h3>All jokes aside</h3>

-I wanted to make this to raise aware that people should do their own due dillegence when it comes to banking.
-WagonBank can advertise being FDIC insured, but it's our banking partners that are FDIC insured, <b>not us.</b> (<i>which we can write in the fineprint, but will you read it?</i>)
+I created this project to raise awareness about the importance of due diligence in banking.
+WagonBank might advertise being FDIC insured, but it's actually our banking partners who are insured, <b>not us</b>. <i>(Which we can write in the fine print, but will you read it?)</i>

 </p>

 ## Installation
-0. Make sure you have a Marqeta account setup [here](https://app.marqeta.com/development)
+0. Ensure you have a Marqeta account setup [here](https://app.marqeta.com/development)
 1. clone the repo
 2. run `npm install`
 3. create a `.env` file and add the following: